 The fabrication of complex engineered tissues remains a grand challenge in regenerative medicine.
 These complex tissues – bone, cartilage, vasculature, and cardiac – are characterized by dense cellularity, patterned cellular composition, and controlled matrix presentation.
-Mimicking this native complexity within in vitro cell-based constructs and biomaterial formulations has enormous potential for clinical applications towards repair and regeneration of tissues.
+Mimicking this native complexity within in vitro cell-based constructs and biomaterial formulations has enormous potential for clinical applications towards the repair and regeneration of tissues.

-The objective of CECT is to address this clinical opportunity by applying three-dimensional (3D) printing strategies to produce novel tissue engineered constructs with transplantation capabilities.
-CECT brings together research leaders at the University of Maryland, Rice University, and Wake Forest Institute for Regenerative Medicine, known for their strong bioengineering and biofabrication expertise, state-of-the-art resources, and translational experience, to form 3 Technology Research and Development Projects (TR&Ds).
+The objective of CECT is to address this clinical opportunity by applying three-dimensional (3D) printing strategies to produce novel tissue-engineered constructs with transplantation capabilities.
+CECT brings together research leaders at the University of Maryland, Rice University, and Wake Forest Institute for Regenerative Medicine, known for their strong bioengineering and biofabrication expertise, state-of-the-art resources, and translational experience, to form three Technology Research and Development Projects (TR&Ds).
 Additionally, Collaborative and Service projects with other institutions, both academic and industry, add depth and breadth to the research program and technical capabilities.